 As a whole, severe weather can wreak havoc on Northeastern roofing systems and cause extensive and expensive storm damage as a result.
 After a storm is over, make sure you are identifying any worrisome issues before they become worse.
 The list below includes a few of the most egregious signs that a storm has negatively impacted your home.

 Signs of Storm Damage to Roof

-While shingles are mostly impervious to weather, high winds can cause issues in how they lay and adhere to your roof deck.
-An important step in assessing storm damage to your roof is identifying any problem areas with your shingles.
-These problems will commonly show in the form of lost or broken shingles, where you first notice shingles in your yard.
-Similarly, shingles that are curling, whether in the middle of your roof, or on the edge, are signs of roof damage.
-As these are meant to shed water, lifted or curled shingles may allow water to enter the core of your roof.
+High winds can cause storm damage to a roof in terms of how the shingles lay and adhere to your roof deck.
+When assessing storm damage to your roof, identify any problem areas with your shingles, such as broken shingles, detached shingles in your yard, or shingles that are curling, whether in the middle of your roof or along the edge.
+As the shingles are meant to shed water, lifted or curled shingles may allow water to enter the core of your roof if not addressed.

 From the ground, a stick or branch on your roof may not look like much.
-It is often difficult to tell if these pieces of debris have actually broken shingles or were simply blown lightly onto the top of the roof.
-Since it is wise to clear these off anyway, this is a good time to check for cracks or other damage to your roof.
-It is not often safe to climb onto your roof by yourself so this is the time to contact a roofing expert who can ease the post storm assessment process.
+Since clearing these objects off of your roof is important for roof health in general, it is also a good time to check what is actually on your roof and look for any other cracks or storm damage that may have resulted from the falling debris.
+To conduct this evaluation, contact a roofing expert who can ease the post storm assessment process, as it often unsafe to climb onto your roof by yourself.
 An expert can aid in removing debris and identifying shingle issues before they become worse.

 Sign #3.
 Hail, Ice, Snow, and Compromised Drainage